Iterable/iterable-swift-sdk/README.md

 	config.customActionDelegate = YourCustomActionDelegate()
 	```

-	###### Changing the Display Interval Between InApp Messages
+	###### Changing the Display Interval Between In-App Messages
-	If you want to change the display interval, i.e., the time delay to show two successive inApp messages, to some value other than 30 seconds, change `IterableConfig.inAppDisplayInterval` to the appropriate value.
+	If you want to change the display interval, i.e., the time delay to show two successive in-app messages, to some value other than 30 seconds, change `IterableConfig.inAppDisplayInterval` to the appropriate value.

 4. ##### Tracking Custom Events
 	Custom events can be tracked using `IterableAPI.track(event:...)` calls.